 You can reach Dr. Eimer directly by phone at 215-947-7867.
 If you get voice mail, leave a message.

 We have space for up to 25 applicants at the upcoming Act 235 examination session.
 To guarantee your spot for this exam session, you must reserve your seat for the psychological exam here.
 Walk-ins will only be admitted until we reach our limit of 25 people.
-Only people who are taking the psychology exam will be admitted to take the physical exam and fingerprints.
-The physical exam and fingerprint services are separate from Dr. Eimer who is the psychologist.
-If you have questions about the physical exam or the fingerprints, you must call or email the physician or the fingerprint service.
-Dr. Eimer cannot respond to calls about the physical or fingerprints.
+Only people who are taking the psychology exam will be admitted to take the physical exam.
+The physical exam service is separate from Dr. Eimer who is the psychologist.
+If you have questions about the physical exam, you must call or email the physician.
+Dr. Eimer cannot respond to calls about the physical exam.

 NOTE: If you have questions about whether the State Police have your application or your exam results, you must call the PA State Police Lethal Weapons Office at 717-346-7763.
 Their fax is 717-346-7781.